AltaPay/plugin-prestashop/wiki.md

 # Troubleshooting

 **PHP Warning: Input variables exceeded 1000.
 To increase the limit change max_input_vars in php.ini.**

-> For orders that contain too many products, this PHP warning may be issued.
-You will have to edit your php.ini file and restart your server.
+- Open your php.ini file
-> The variable that you must change is called max_input_vars.
-This is the maximum number of variables that can be sent in a request.
-You can change it, for example, to 3000.
+- Edit the max_input_vars variable.
+This specifies the maximum number of variables that can be sent in a request.
 The default is 1000.
+Increase it to, say, 3000.
+- Restart your server.

 **Parameters: description/unitPrice/quantity are required for each orderline, but was not set for line: xxxx**
 > The same problem as above.
 The request is being truncated because the number of variables are exceeding the max_input_vars limit.